Fast and Robust Stationary Crowd Counting with Commodity WiFi: Results

 \subsection{Simulation-Based Results to Test Larger Crowd Sizes}

-So far, we have shown real experimental results with crowds up to and including 13 individuals.
-To showcase our pipeline's performance with even larger crowds, we next present a novel framework to efficiently simulate and test with larger crowd sizes. \textbf{Our pipeline efficiently simulates crowd bandwidths from readily-available videos.
-By using our video-to-bandwidth modeling, we can eliminate the need for a whole-body crowd wave simulator, which can be considerably challenging and computationally prohibitive.} More specifically, to simulate synthetic bandwidth observations for larger crowd sizes, we use the video-to-bandwidth pipeline of Section~\ref{video-to-rf} and public videos of single seated individuals.
+So far, we have shown real experimental results with crowds up to and including 13 individuals. \rebuttal{To showcase our pipeline's performance with even larger crowds, we next present a novel framework to efficiently simulate and test with larger crowd sizes. \textbf{This pipeline synthesizes crowd bandwidths directly from readily available videos.
+Leveraging this video-to-bandwidth modeling eliminates the need for a full-body crowd wave simulator} (such as those used in \cite{cai2020teaching}), which is difficult to make fully realistic in terms of wave interactions.}

+More specifically, to simulate synthetic bandwidth observations for larger crowd sizes, we use the video-to-bandwidth pipeline of Section IV-C and public videos of single seated individuals.
 Each video is segmented into 3-minute non-overlapping segments.
-Each segment is then processed through the video-to-bandwidth pipeline, which yields the corresponding bandwidth measurements for the seated individual as if a transceiver were present.
+Each segment is then processed through the video-tobandwidth pipeline, which yields the corresponding bandwidth measurements for the seated individual as if a transceiver were present.
 To synthetically generate test data for any crowd size $N$, we then randomly sample $N$ of these segments and combine them by taking the maximum bandwidth value across all $N$ segments at each time instance.
-This approach efficiently models the observed bandwidth expected from a group of $N$ independently fidgeting, seated individuals, where the overall observed bandwidth is dictated by the highest contributor at any given time.
-We repeat this sampling strategy for $N \in {2,3, ..., 20}$ with as many synthetic test samples generated per $N$ as the number of unique combinations that can be created from the video pool.
+This approach efficiently models the observed bandwidth expected from a group of $N$ independently fidgeting, seated individuals, where the overall observed bandwidth is dictated by the highest contributor at any given time. \rebuttal{This aggregation mimics the dominant bandwidth behavior of real multi-person environments.} We repeat this sampling strategy for $N \in {2,3, ..., 20}$ with as many synthetic test samples generated per $N$ as the number of unique combinations that can be created from the video pool.
 Fig.~\ref{fig:simulationpipeline} summarizes our proposed method for synthetic test data generation.

 To ensure a strict separation between prior individual PDF generation of Section~\ref{sec:systemdesign}, which is needed as part of the mathematical modeling, and seated crowd data for testing in a simulation environment, we adopt 3-fold cross-validation over our full video dataset of 32 unique videos of individuals.
 In each fold, approximately 21 videos are used for prior generation purposes, whereas the remaining 11 are used for testing in a simulation environment.
 The prior pool is then used to construct prior individual PDF distributions following the proposed method in Section~\ref{sec:systemdesign}, while the test pool is used to generate the synthetic bandwidth observations as described above, for testing with larger crowds in a simulation environment.